makersacademy/rps-challenge/docs/review.md

 * to get feature tests working for multiple users you need to work with Capybara sessions, see: http://blog.bruzilla.com/2012/04/10/using-multiple-capybara-sessions-in-rspec-request.html  TODO - say google this?

-### Cleaning the global variable in a `before` block
-By doing this, you are modifying the code before you execute any steps - how do you know the code works in an unmodified state?
-Better to 'clean' the global variable _after_ each test.

-[TODO check the deal with globals]

 # Step 3: Application code and \*.rb files

 ### Including presentation strings in business logic layer